The FCA review into failings in the way some banks sold interest rate hedging products.

 In 2012, we identified failings in the way that some banks sold structured collars, swaps, simple collars and cap products, which we collectively refer to as IRHPs.
-The banks involved agreed to review their sales of IRHPs1 made to unsophisticated customers2 since 2001.
+The banks involved agreed to review their sales of IRHPs made to unsophisticated customers since 2001.
 The full review started in May 2013.
-The banks have nearly completed their reviews, having sent a redress determination letter to 18,100 businesses and paid £2.2 billion in redress, including around £500 million to deal with consequential losses.
+Our final progress update shows that the banks have completed their sales reviews, and have fewer than 100 consequential loss claims still to assess.
+They have sent a redress determination letter to 18,200 businesses and paid £2.2 billion in redress, including more than £500 million to deal with consequential losses.

 The nine banks that are reviewing their sales of IRHPs are:

 - Allied Irish Bank (UK)